paranoid-porygon/paranoid-porygon.github.io/_posts/published/2025-09-08-laptop-wishlist.md

 No single laptop, to my knowledge, has ever incoporated all these features.
 The few that remove or disable Intel ME are focused on building 13+" laptops with plastic shells.
 The ones with aluminum shells and nice trackpads all use Apple's goofy proprietary chipset.
 The Framework laptops seem to generally get mixed reviews, but I think if any company would be able to pull off the concept I am proposing here it'd be Framework.
 Even if it ends up being ~$2,000, I think it would be a better investment than an even more expensive MacBook.

 Until then, I think I'll stick with my $30 Chromebook.
-At least I know I got well more than I paid for.
+At least I know I got well more than I paid for.i

+# A Challenger Approaches

+So when I intially wrote this post, I only did a cursory look for netbooks in current production and didn't see anything close to meeting my criteria.
+I neglected to look at niche laptops that were produced up until only recently.
+To my detriment, I overlooked the Star Labs Starlite MkIV laptop that meets more of my criteria than any other device I've found.

+It met so many of my criteria that I actually just ordered a "Like New" one that I saw up for sale on eBay.
+I will report back once I have tested and reviewed it, but it seems to be enough to become my primary PC for the foreseeable future.

 [disable-Ime]: https://hackaday.com/2023/04/12/disabling-intels-backdoors-on-modern-laptops/
 [leah-rowe]: https://vimuser.org/